MISO SOUP

 Add sliced wakame (stem included) at the beginning of simmering the vegetables.

-Alternate your choice of vegetables, using one type ground or root vegetable with one type green leafy.
+Alternate your choice of vegetables, using one type of ground or root vegetable with one type of green leafy.